LionsAd/term-replay/current-state.md

 *Last Updated: 2025-08-31*

-## 🎯 **Project Status: FOUNDATION COMPLETE**
+## 🎯 **Project Status: PRODUCTION READY**

-The terminal tunnel system has been successfully implemented with a robust, well-tested foundation.
-All core architecture and multiplexing components are functional and ready for the next phase.
+The terminal tunnel system is **COMPLETE** and ready for production use.
+All planned phases have been implemented with comprehensive testing, auto-spawn functionality, and intuitive command restructuring.

 ## ✅ **Completed Phases**

-### **Phase 1: Architecture Foundation** ✅
+### **Phase 1: Crate Reorganization** ✅
 - **Cargo Workspace**: Clean 8-crate architecture with proper separation of concerns
 - **Crate Extraction**: Reduced main.rs from 1902 lines to 75 lines (96% reduction)
 - **Backward Compatibility**: All existing term-replay functionality preserved and tested